vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 (III) “Beneficial to the actors."
 To get this meaning we have to form "Bhārata" as in the preceding case, and then affix "cha" in the sense of "beneficial" by "Tasmai hitam" (5-1-5).
 This interpretation seems to have the support of Abhinava as the following quotation shows :

-"Natajanasvakapravrttivišeṣopadeśaparam, ata eva tadgatasiddhasadupāyopadeśanaparam idam śāstram
+"Natajanasvakapravrttiviśeṣopadeśaparam, ata eva tadgatasiddhasadupāyopadeśanaparam idam śāstram

 118